David and Saul

-Although David had killed men in war, he would not kill king Saul that wanted him dead (1 Samuel 26:24).
-In one incident, Saul was chasing after David to kill him.
-David entered the cave where Saul was sleeping in and David had the chance to kill Saul but he refused.
-When David’s men told him to revenge for himself, he answered saying, “The Lord forbid that I should do such a thing to my master, the Lord’s anointed, or lay my hand on him; for he is the anointed of the Lord” (1 Samuel 24:6).
-David only cut the corner of Saul’s robe to prove that he could have killed him (v.
-5) but he didn’t.
+Although David had killed men in war, he would not kill King Saul that wanted him dead.
+In one incident, Saul was chasing after David to destroy him.
+David entered the cave where Saul was sleeping in and he had the chance to kill Saul but he refused.
+When David’s men asked him to revenge for himself, he answered saying, “The Lord forbid that I should do such a thing to my master, the Lord’s anointed, or lay my hand on him; for he is the anointed of the Lord” (1 Samuel 24:6).
+David only cut the corner of Saul’s robe to prove that he could have killed him (verse 5) but he didn’t.

 Some would say that David also was anointed by God to be the future king for “Samuel took the horn of oil and anointed him in the presence of his brothers, and from that day on the Spirit of the Lord came powerfully upon David” (1 Samuel 16:13).
-That is true but although David was anointed to be a future king, he gladly laid all his plans at the Master’s feet, to await patiently the unfolding of the workings of God.
+That is true but although David was anointed to be a future king, he gladly laid all his plans at the Master’s feet, to await patiently the unfolding of the divine plan at the right time.

 In His service,